 Circles of Troup County exists to identify and eliminate the causes of poverty and support those wishing to lift themselves out of poverty.
 The nationally recognized program uses a relational strategy to support both adults and their children moving out of poverty while inspiring and equipping the community to reduce its poverty rate.

-Circles of Troup County is a high-impact approach to address poverty.
-The nationally recognized program combines best practices in several disciplines including community organizing, case management, SMART goal setting, financial literacy, peer-to-peer counseling and learning, and child/youth development.
+Circles’ high-impact approach to addressing poverty combines best practices in several disciplines including community organizing, case management, SMART goal setting, financial literacy, peer-to-peer counseling and learning, and child/youth development.

 Circles is designed to help people in generational poverty move to self-sufficiency.
 Participants in Circles must apply and go through an interview process.
 Participants who are accepted attend a 12-week class that includes a wide variety of concepts including goal setting, financial literacy, “hidden rules” of economic class and more.
-Once completed, participants graduate and are each matched with two to four middle class volunteers who commit to working with them to reach their goals.
-Participants are the “Circle Leaders” of this small group, the volunteers are “Allies”.
+The unique financial literacy program is designed specifically for low-income individuals incorporating a deep understanding of the physical, psychological and emotional trauma experienced by those living in generational poverty.